 Alan: (laughs) I think the way we talk to and about introverts and extraverts is proof that we are biased against the introvert and toward the extravert.
 Subtly or not-so-subtly telling introverts that something is wrong with them because they’re introverted is socially acceptable.
 But the opposite is not.

-DeAnne: I shared this meme I saw on Facebook a couple of years ago that essentially says the same thing.
+DeAnne: I shared a meme I saw on Facebook a couple of years ago that essentially says the same thing.
 Sometimes I’d really like to tell extraverts to chill out, be quiet, and listen.

 DeAnne: I understand that extraverts are trying to be helpful when they encourage introverts to speak out and be more outgoing.
 But, honestly, it’s not helpful.
 In fact, it lowers our self-esteem and brings out our insecurities.